California Pollution Control Financing Authority

 How do small businesses know if CalCAP for Small Business, CalCAP Collateral Support, or another program is best for their needs?
 Why are there different programs for small businesses instead of just one?
 Is this program like the Paycheck Protection Program or a Small Business Administration loan?

-Different programs, including the SSBCI 2.0 programs as well as other state and federal programs, use a variety of mechanisms and eligibility requirements to address needs that have been identified for various types of small businesses.
-Small businesses can use technical support to prepare necessary information about their business and compare options to determine which program(s) is the best fit for their needs.
+Programs supporting small business lending, including the SSBCI 2.0 programs as well as other state and federal programs, use a variety of mechanisms and eligibility requirements to address needs that have been identified for various types of small businesses.
+Small businesses can use technical coaching at small business centers to become “loan-ready” and compare options to determine which program(s) is the best fit for their needs.

 Back to Top